arpan404/libz/README.md

 })
 ```

-### This is a fun project (not made for large scale use or prroduction), if you wanna use it go ahead.
+### This is a fun project (not made for large scale use or production), if you wanna use it go ahead.

-> I recommend using it for simple projects, where you need to save and retrive data simply.
+> I recommend using it only for simple projects, where you need to save and retrive data simply.